 Penny Bradley – PMSF UK Chair

-She lives in Bolton and having taught French for 9 years in Preston, is now a Pastoral Officer at a secondary school in Warrington, she is now on a career break.
+She lives in Bolton and having taught French for 9 years in Preston, been a Pastoral Officer for 7 years at a secondary school in Warrington, she is now on a career break.

 She loves travelling and spending time with her nephews and niece, as well as all her family, godchildren and friends.
 She became Chair of Trustees in 2017.